Phoenix101135/HackItOut_Pathshala/README.md

-# Scalar Hackathon
+# HackItOut Hackathon

 PathShala is a virtual learning app in which students having similar interests can connect with each other.
 PathShala uses an AI based recommendation sysytem to give recommendation to the students for joining groups according to their interests,strength and Weaknesess.

-This app is developed under 24 hours for a submission in [HackItOut Hackathon](https://hackitout.devpost.com/)
+This app is developed under 48 hours for a submission in [HackItOut Hackathon](https://hackitout.devpost.com/)

 ## Tech Stack